Chee Dale Walk

 5. Follow the clear loose-stone track down a few metres to the junction with a broader track.
 A fingerpost at the junction points to various destinations.
 You should turn right, following the direction of "Pennine Bridleway, Wormhill".

 (If you used the alternative start, continue reading the directions from here).
 Cross the long, narrow wooden bridge ahead, towards the cottages, and over the River Wye.
-A sign at the start of the bridge reads "Cheedale.
+A sign at the start of the bridge once read "Cheedale.
 Difficult footpath & likely to flood in wet weather.
-Alternative routes via Blackwell or Wormhill".
+Alternative routes via Blackwell or Wormhill", but is slowly disintegrating.
 You've been warned!

 Interestingly, by crossing the wooden bridge, you've reached the very edge of the Peak District National Park – the cottages themselves are outside the park boundary, but you'll remain within the national park for the duration of this walk.

-7. Turn right at the far end of the bridge (a post shows the way—marked "PBW" for "Pennine Bridleway", and with other markers attached), and follow the level, loose stone track alongside the River Wye.
-After about 200 metres, where the track forks (another post marked "PBW" is at the fork), take the right-hand path, staying on the level track beside the river, and leaving the route of the Pennine Bridleway behind.
+7. Turn right at the far end of the bridge (a fingerpost shows the way – to "Pennine Bridleway" and "Chee Dale"), and follow the level, loose stone track alongside the River Wye.
+After about 200 metres, where the track forks (a "PBW" marker post – for Pennine Bridleway – is at the fork), take the right-hand path, staying on the level track beside the river, and leaving the route of the Pennine Bridleway behind.

 Don't take the left-hand path, or you'll be heading steeply up zig-zags out of Chee Dale!